-Many people and organisations have contributed to helping our locally inspired events along.
-Birders Against Wildlife Crime did much good behind the scenes work in the early years, with Hen Harrier Action now taking over that role.
+Many people and organisations have contributed to helping our events along.
 Artists, writers, young people, researchers, politicians and the police have all contributed.
 We want to continue to build this diversity so that everyone who loves nature and wants a better environment for our children can join in.
-Meanwhile, here’s a brief history:
+Below is a brief look back over the years.